mostertg/fds/src/02_tools_techniques.md

 In some cases this overestimates the running time.
 For example, the loop may have only one expensive iteration and many cheap ones.
 In this case, we might want to be a little more careful about the analysis, expressing it in terms of adding up the cost of each iteration rather than multiplying the most expensive cost.
 Stating a general theorem to cover this case can be tricky because of the ordering of logical quantifiers.
 For example, the theorem above ensures a single constant $c$ in the expansion of $O(f(n))$ for every iteration of the loop; we need something similar in the more general theorem.
 To avoid this awkwardness, we will avoid trying to state such a theorem, and instead (when such addition is needed) try to add things up carefully so as to not arrive at invalid conclusions.

 With a pseudocode implementation of insertion sort in hand, we can now understand and justify the statement we started with, "The running time of insertion sort is $O(n^2)$."
-In making such statements, we will sometimes clarify by adding things like "where n

-is the number of items being sorted", even though we really mean "where our measure of size is the number of items being sorted".
+In making such statements, we will sometimes clarify by adding things like "where $n$ is the number of items being sorted", even though we really mean "where our measure of size is the number of items being sorted".
 Having clarified and justified this statement, what do we do next?

 Probably what we do next is implement insertion sort in a real programming language, hopefully not using any features that change the complexity.
 We compile the program, meaning that it is run through multiple stages of transformation and optimization, giving us a machine-language program with the same semantics (if we have avoided any compiler bugs).
 We run the program on some data that may not be the worst case.
-The machine-language instructions are executed on a processor with pipelining, speculative execution, prefetching, caches, and other hardware features we rarely think about, let alone fully understand.
+The machine-language instructions are executed on a processor with pipelining, speculative execution, pre-fetching, caches, and other hardware features we rarely think about, let alone fully understand.
 The execution of our program competes with other threads and tasks, and perhaps garbage collection.
 Or the program and its data may be shipped over the Internet and run on one or more remote servers, with results shipped back.

 I hope my point is clear.
 Algorithm analysis is not a tool for making definitive statements about the best way to do something.
 It cannot really be considered predictive.
 It is a way of getting potentially useful information early in the design process, but decisions made using it may have to be changed due to circumstances discovered later on in development or after deployment.

-## 2.1.7 More useful notation
+### More useful notation

-I would like to briefly introduce some notation related to $O$ -notation, which will be occasionally useful.
+I would like to briefly introduce some notation related to $O$ -notation,which will be occasionally useful.
 Again, this may be review, depending on your past exposure.
 The definition of $\Omega$-notation looks a lot like the definition of $O$-notation, but with the inequality at the heart reversed:

-"A function $f(n)$ is $\Omega(g(n))$ if there exist constants $c$ and $n_0$ such that for all $n \geq n_0$, $f(n) \geq c \cdot g(n)$."
+> *A function $f(n)$ is $\Omega(g(n))$ if there exist constants $c$ and $n_0$ such that for all $n \geq n_0$, $f(n) \geq c \cdot g(n)$.*

 Informally, this means $f$ grows at least as fast as $g$, neglecting constants and small terms.
 As with $O$-notation, we will typically have $f$ be the worst-case running time of some algorithm.
-Since $max_{I \in I_n}R(A,I) \geq m$ if and only there exists $I^{\prime} \in I_n$ such that $R(A,I^{\prime}) \geq m$, we arrive at the following definition:
+Since $\max_{I \in I_n}R(A,I) \geq m$ if and only there exists $I^{\prime} \in I_n$ such that $R(A,I^{\prime}) \geq m$, we arrive at the following definition:

 The running time of algorithm $A$ is $\Omega(f(n))$ if and only if there exist constants $c$,$n_0$ such that for all $n \geq n_0$, there exists $I \in I_n$ such that $R(A,I) \geq c \cdot f(n)$.